shama-llama/employee-attrition-prediction/README.md

-# employee-attrition
+# Employee Attrition
-Employee attrition prediction for human resources management using decision trees
+Employee attrition prediction for human resources management using decision trees as part of CoSc 6041.